rposcro/tbot-panel/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+* For staging build use: `ng build --configuration=staging --baseHref=/hoth/panel`
+* For production build use: `ng build --configuration=production --baseHref=/hoth/panel`

 ## Running unit tests